EduardoCorazon/Piscript/README.md

 # Piscript
-Project mostly for getting aquainted with github Simple script that runs an Nmap and Metasploit
+Project mostly for getting aquainted with github and python again Simple script that runs an Nmap scan via connecting to my pi